Anubhagithub/MAGICAL/README.md

 #Installation

-Download the git repository, change the repository, execute the codes.
+The git repository to be downloaded, change of the repository, execution of codes.